How do I make strong coffee at home?

 When searching for the perfect coffee bean for a nice, strong cup, you'll find that Death Wish will likely suit your needs best.
 We use a perfect blend of Arabica (for great taste) and Robusta (caffeine kick) to give you the best of both worlds.

 Fresh coffee will make a world of a difference in every dynamic of your brew.
 We believe it is THE most important factor, and your taste buds will have to agree.
 We always recommend buying whole bean coffee and grinding it yourself, right before brewing a cup (and who doesn't love the smell of freshly ground beans?).
-Of course, it has a huge impact on the strength as well, and that's why freshness made it to #2 on our list.
-Always store your coffee in a completely air-tight container, and try to use it within one week.
+Of course, it has a huge impact on the strength as well, and that's why freshness made it to No. 2 on our list.
+Always store your coffee in a completely air-tight container, and try to use it within two weeks.

 Buying whole bean coffee opens many doors to strong coffee because you can grind it as coarse or as fine as you like.
 We prefer a finer-than-usual grind to ensure maximum flavor.
 The finer the grind, the more flavor, but this doesn't always work for a brew method that doesn't catch fine pieces, such as a french press.
 We like to go as fine as the method allows, and we don't mind a little coffee silt at the bottom of our cups!